 Basket block patterns are an all-time favorite and can be used for any quilting purpose.

 The baskets are not difficult at all to make, and you can choose one or more methods to add a handle.

 The quilt block pattern outlines the types of fabrics used in the forum event, and they look super when sewn in that way, but always feel free to change fabrics to suit your needs.
 The basket blocks finish at 6-inches square and would make a lovely baby quilt.

 Amish Baskets is another large quilt block, finishing at 15-inches square.
 You can make it in the Amish style (solid fabrics) as shown, or change the design completely by sewing with florals, geometrics, reproduction prints, batiks or any other type of fabric you desire.
 If you're a big fan of Civil War era prints, but fabrics from the 1920s and 1930s might be a nice choice for this pretty basket quilt block.

 Grape Basket Quilt Block Pattern (10-inches)

-Grape Basket is a traditional quilt block that I saw while driving the route of a quilt barn trail in North Carolina.
-I've reproduced its vibrant colors as closely as possible but choose different fabrics if bright fabrics aren't among your favorites.
+Grape Basket is a traditional quilt block.
+We've reproduced its vibrant colors as closely as possible but choose different fabrics if bright fabrics aren't among your favorites.